colebaty/cs361/Proj1/README.md

 # Shipyard: Phase 2 Deliverable - CS 360 with Prof. Jay D. Morris

-by Cole Baty, UIN 01187002, tbaty002@odu.edu
+## by Cole Baty, UIN 01187002, tbaty002@odu.edu

 ## Compiling and Running

 Running the command `make` will produce an executable file named `main`.

-Included in the `.zip` fle is a file named `in`, which simply contains the character `y` many times (captured by piping the output of `yes` run for approximately 1 second).
+Included in the `.zip` fle is a file named `in`, which simply contains the character `y` 1000 times.
 It is therefore possible to automatically supply an affirmative answer at the prompt to continue which occurs every ten timesteps by running the command

 ```bash